 Digital transformation is rapidly changing the way businesses and their users work.
 AI is already part of our lives, delivering a great experience—and people expect that same quality level of experience in the workplace, similar to Amazon’s Alexa, Google Home, etc. Instant response and personalization are fundamental expectations from a service desk.
-Not surprisingly then, the service desk will soar into a new dimension powered by AI and automation to deliver exceptional service.
+Not surprisingly then, the service desk will soar into a new dimension powered by AI and automation in ITSM to deliver exceptional service.

 What Are the Types of Artificial Intelligence?

 ML and NLP—Machine learning is a field of science that learns from data patterns and makes recommendations or decisions.
 NLP (natural language processing) refers to the way humans communicate with each other.
 It is the interaction of intelligent systems using a natural language.
 Example: English is a form of communication and language that humans use to communicate.
 NLP has special implications in ML; it allows for the understanding and processing of natural language and unstructured text.

 Virtual assistants for self-service—digital conversational assistants provide solutions from data models and previous history.
 This also drives self-service and consistent user experience.

 How Can AI Improve and Drive ITSM Software Adoption?